-The United Kingdom is set to leave the European Union by March 2019.
+The United Kingdom is set to leave the European Union.
 Will you wait to see what the impact will be and hope your trial isn’t disrupted?
 Or will you take preemptive action and start working now with a service provider that you know will be able to manage your clinical trials within the future European Union?

-Although the UK has voted in favor of Brexit, its departure from the EU is not immediate.
-It will take another 16 months.
+Although the UK has voted in favor of Brexit, its departure from the EU wasn't immediate and the deadline has been extended several times.

-Given that clinical trials are planned well in advance and can’t simply stop mid-trial, there’s a lot of uncertainty surrounding those studies that will start during the lead-up to the Brexit deadline.
+Given that clinical trials are planned well in advance and can’t simply stop mid-trial, there’s a lot of uncertainty surrounding those studies that start during the lead-up to Brexit.
 Some questions that still need to be answered include:

 - Will you have to change your QP, packaging, and distribution vendor in the middle of the study?
 This might mean you would have to redo the assessments, audits, batch reviews, and contracts with a new QP.